stolostron/rhacm-docs/governance/config_policy_ctrl.md

     - A `policy-template` is used to create one or more policies for third party or external security controls.
 For example, you can create a certificate expiration policy with the certificate policy controller.
 For more information about other policy and their  controllers, see [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).

-## Creating a configuration policy
+## Creating a Kubernetes configuration policy

 You can create a YAML file for your configuration policy or create a configuration policy from the console.
 View the following sections to create a configuration policy: